Rec footy: History

-The game was originally trialled in Western Australia by the WAFL in 2003.
+The game was originally trialled in Western Australia by the West Australian Football League in 2003.
 By 2004, the game has grown to 592 players (Western Australia: 34 teams & 344 players; Victoria: 16 teams & 248 players).

 In 2005, the game grew quickly, especially in Queensland, and included some summer competitions.
 In 2006 several new teams began.
 The sport was played in all Australian states, with a heavy involvement at universities.
 A small number of Women's Footy teams in the United States also began playing informal games of Recreational Football.
 2007 saw a further increase of 160% in terms of players playing Rec Footy.

 The AFL ceased promoting Rec Footy in 2011, officially replacing it with AFL 9s in 2016.